gethop-dev/pubsub/README.md

 user>
 ```

 Now that the message has been published and consumed, we can tear everything down.
-We unsubscribe from the queue (using the tag) and and then halt the Integrant key to close the connection and free up resources:
+We unsubscribe from the queue (using the tag) and then halt the Integrant key to close the connection and free up resources:

 ``` clojure